lymingtonprecision/photon-vpshere-deploy/README.md

 complete and the VM restarts.

 After the VM restarts login and, if required, configure the network.

+#### Creating a Temporary Static Network Configuration

+If the network you've connected the VM to runs DHCP it should already have an IP address and you can skip this step, otherwise we'll need to manually configure a network connection to use during setup.

-The simplest way to establish a static network connection is as follows:
+The simplest way to establish a static network connection is as
+follows:

 1. At the command prompt enter
    `vim /etc/systemd/network/00-temp.network`